 Taking a Capture

 The Device Connection tab currently includes two buttons for taking Timing Captures.
 One button is used to take a legacy Timing Capture (deprecated) while the other button is used to take the Timing Capture described in this documentation topic.
 The ability to take either a legacy or a new capture will remain in PIX until the new Timing Captures contain more of the features the current captures do.

 The Capture Output Directory on your development PC can also be customized.
 While a capture is running, PIX stores the capture data in a file on your PC’s hard drive.
 Changing the default Capture Output Directory is useful for a few reasons.
 The first is available disk space.
 The size of the capture data can be quite large for long running captures.
 It’s not unusual to see capture files in the 10’s of GBs or more, for example.
 If the drive on which the Capture Output Directory is stored may be too small, you may want to change the Capture Output Directory such that it’s on another drive.
 You may also want to change the storage directory based on the type of disk hardware you have.
 While not, required, using an SSD to store capture data is desirable from a performance perspective.

-After you’ve set your capture options, select Start Timing Capture to start the capture.
+After you’ve set your capture options and configured PDB access, select Start Timing Capture to start the capture.

 While a capture is running, the graphs in System Monitor are shaded green and the Start button changes to Stop.
 Pressing the Stop button causes the capture to complete and to open.

 Timing Capture Views and Panels

 The default layout for a Timing Capture contains several UI views and panels.
 The Timeline Tab contains the Timeline View, Range Details, Element Details, and Lane Configuration.

 - The Range Details View shows the data displayed graphically in the Timeline in tabular form for a time range you specify.
 The Range Details View is useful for sorting by metrics like duration and for quickly navigating through all instances of a particular type of data in a time range.